City Secretary's Office Achieves Exemplary Five-Star Designation for 2021

 The City Secretary of Tomball

-Functioning much like the Secretary of State, the City Secretary is the local official who maintains the integrity of the election process, ensures transparency and access to city records, facilitates the city’s legislative process, and is the recorder of local government history.
+Functioning much like the Secretary of State, the City Secretary is the local official who maintains the integrity of the election process, ensures transparency and access to City records, facilitates the City's legislative process, and is the recorder of local government history.
 The City Secretary acts as the compliance officer for federal, state, and local statutes, including the Open Meetings Act and the Public Information Act, and serves as the filing authority for campaign finance reports and financial disclosure statements.

-The City Secretary's Office provides information to the citizens of Tomball, elected officials, staff and the public in accordance with election, state and federal law, the city's Home-Rule Charter, and other rules and regulations as adopted, in a courteous and service-oriented manner.
+The City Secretary's Office provides information to the citizens of Tomball, elected officials, staff and the public in accordance with election, state and federal law, the City's Home-Rule Charter, and other rules and regulations as adopted, in a courteous and service-oriented manner.
 The City Secretary's Office administers democratic processes, manages public inquiries and relationships, arranges for ceremonial and official functions, and ensures transparency of the City's legislative actions to the public.
-Please click the link for a short PowerPoint describes the Office of the City Secretary for the City of Tomball.
+Please click the link for a short PowerPoint describing the Office of the City Secretary for the City of Tomball.